-Ricoh is engaged primarily in the development, manufacturing, sales and servicing of office automation equipment, such as PPCs/MFPs, laser printers, GELJET printers, production printing products and facsimile machines, as well as semiconductor devices, digital cameras and thermal media.
+Ricoh is engaged primarily in the development, manufacturing, sales and servicing of office automation equipment, such as PPCs/MFPs, laser printers, GELJET printers, production printing products, digital duplicators and facsimile machines, as well as semiconductor devices, digital cameras and thermal media products.
 Ricoh supports its office automation equipment business by offering customers various "solution" systems that work with personal computers and servers, network systems, application software and related product support and after-sales services to assist customers in fully utilizing the Ricoh products that they purchase.
 Ricoh's product support services include assisting customers in setting up their information technology environment or network.
-More recently, Ricoh has further expanded its businesses to manufacture and sell products such as projectors, LED tubes, video conference systems, thermo-sensitive media devices (such as re-writable thermal media devices), and mobile devices called EWS (which stands for "eWriter Solutions").
+More recently, Ricoh has further expanded its businesses to manufacture and sell products such as projectors, video conference systems, thermo-sensitive media devices (such as rewritable thermal media devices) and interactive digital whiteboard solutions.

-Ricoh distributes its products and competes in the following four geographic areas: (1) Japan, (2) the Americas, (3) Europe and (4) Other, which includes China, Southeast Asia and Oceania.
+Ricoh distributes its products and competes in the following four geographic areas: (1) Japan, (2) the Americas, (3) Europe, Middle East and Africa and (4) Other, which includes China, Southeast Asia and Oceania.
 For additional information on Ricoh's business, see Item 4.B.
 Information on the Company - Business Overview.

 Because of the global nature of Ricoh's operations, Ricoh's results of operations and financial conditions are affected both by economic and political developments in Japan and the rest of the world, as well as by demand and competition in its lines of business.
 Furthermore, competition in the businesses Ricoh operates has increased significantly and is likely to continue increasing in the future.
-Recent notable trends in the office solutions business include (1) increased demand for lower-priced products such as MFPs that only print on A4-sized paper, particularly in emerging countries, (2) increased demand for comprehensive services that reduce the TCO of a product and/or that streamline the overall workflow of the business process (not just the document process), particularly in developed countries, and (3) increased demand for solutions that enable customers to reduce their environmental impact and improve the sustainability of their operations.
+Recent notable trends in the office solutions business include (1) increased demand for lower-priced products such as MFPs that can handle up to A4-sized paper, particularly in emerging countries, (2) increased demand for comprehensive services that reduce the TCO of a product and/or that streamline the overall workflow of the business process (not just the document process), particularly in developed countries, and (3) increased demand for solutions that enable customers to reduce their environmental impact and improve the sustainability of their operations.